“See, I am doing a new thing! Now it springs up; do you not perceive it?”

 “Get out of here.”

-“Hallelujah,” responded Corbin Livingston, raising his hands from the steering wheel.
+“Hallelujah,” responded Corbin, raising his hands from the steering wheel.

-Starting the engine, he drove in a tight circle and headed back the way he’d come.
+Releasing the brake, he drove in a tight circle and headed back the way he’d come.

-Passing a rusted, bullet-riddled sign that declared, ‘Welcome to Whalen’, he settled in his seat and focused on the purr of the Alfa Romeo beneath him.
+Passing a rusted, bullet-riddled sign that declared, ‘Welcome to Whalen’, he turned up the radio, settled down in his seat and focused his eyes on the road home.

 “But you have burdened me with your sins and wearied me with your offenses,” continued the evangelist.
 “I, even I, am he who blots out your transgressions, for my own sake, and remembers your sins no more.”

-Shaking his head, he glanced at the books on the seat beside him.
+“Sins no more,” Corbin repeated, glancing at the books on the seat beside him.
 “Borellus!” he cried, his face brightening.
-He reached out and caressed the cover.
+He reached out and caressed the tattered cloth cover.
 “Can’t wait to get my hands on you.”